 CAS Curriculum Committees will take place via Zoom during the campus shutdown for COVID-19.

-*Course and program proposals have workflow reviews that occur before it enters the CAS Curriculum Committee’s queue.
+*New program proposals and some course proposals have workflow reviews that occur before it enters the CAS Curriculum Committee’s queue.
 The committee will attempt to review proposals according to the submission deadlines listed, but delays or rollbacks prior to a proposal coming to the committee may cause delays to when the committee can review.

 - Writing Intensive courses – Sent to Reading and Writing Board

 - Service Learning courses – Sent to Provost Office